reacton-js/creaton/README.md

 <br>

-Creaton allows you to create several types of components: Embedded and Modular.
-We'll start with Embedded Components.
+Classes are used to create components.
+Classes can be either built into the main script or imported from an external module.
 Create a new working directory, for example named *app*, and download the [creaton.min.js](https://raw.githubusercontent.com/reacton-js/creaton/main/creaton.min.js) file into this directory.

 Add an *index.html* file to the directory with the following content: